-In short, a Chinese researcher and former associate professor at the Southern University of Science and Technology (SUSTech) published an (in my opinion) somewhat uncomfortable video clip one year ago, announcing the birth of the twins.
-The researchers had used the DNA cutting tool CRISPR on embryos, attempting to mutate one entry-point of HIV.
-You can read more about the background and my thoughts at the time of the birth here.
+In short, a Chinese researcher and former associate professor at the Southern University of Science and Technology (SUSTech) published an (in my opinion) somewhat uncomfortable video clip one year ago announcing the birth of the twins.
+The researchers used the DNA-cutting tool CRISPR/Cas9 on embryos, attempting to mutate one entry point of HIV.
+You can read more about the background and my thoughts here.

 We shared the interview through our social media platforms.
-Still, unless you read German or have the patience of a saint to translate the whole piece on your favorite translating tool, my guess is you shamelessly clicked through that post.
-Here, we give you non-German, non-translating, and post-skipping people a second-chance; a summary based on the interview.
-If you’re interested in the exact content, please ask one of your German friends to translate it for you.
-They’d love helping you out.
+Still, unless you read German or have the patience of a saint to translate the whole piece on your favorite translating tool, I guess you shamelessly clicked through that post.
+Here, we give you non-German, non-translating, and post-skipping people a second chance; a summary based on the interview.
+If you’re interested in the exact content, please ask one of your German friends to translate it.
+They’d love to help you out.
 Enjoy!

 In short, regardless of the intentions, I believe CRISPR was not ready for the challenge yet, and I argue that we needed more confirming fundamental research before starting to change human embryos.

 About CRISPR applications apart from treating human diseases

 Here, I presented several potential uses of CRISPR apart from treating diseases.
 Keep in mind that no matter how unrealistic you might think the applications are, researchers are already looking into these:

 - Manipulating allergens to avoid an immune reaction.

 Yes, scientists are obsessively trying to bring the mammoth back to life apart from getting a smaller chihuahua by the end of the year, enjoying peanuts, and doing something good for the environment.
 They call it de-extinction.